 Some gate vessel photos reveal a flattop antenna between the foremast and main mast.
 In later years, communications were conducted from the wheelhouse using state of the art ship/ship/shore equipment.
 These vessels had concerns regarding top weight and stability.

 Terry Misner recalls.
 "My tape recorder came in handy for copying broadcasts while we were at sea as not only were we Sparkers, we were a bit of everything being 'reg force' and all."

-This photo of Porte Dauphine shows the radar in the upper left corner of the photo.
+This photo of Porte Dauphine shows the LN27 radar (?) antenna in the upper left corner of the photo.
 Taken in 1985.
 (Photo # IST85-2016 by Capt.
 Andrea Rowe)

-A document from 1952 indicates the Gate vessels were equipped with Type 135 ASDIC, commonly called Harbour Defence ASDIC ( HDA).
-It was a special sea-bed mounted form of the ship-borne ASDIC developed by the Royal Navy towards the end of WW1 and first used in 1939.
-The US had access to this technology and called their HDA a "Herald" - harbor echo ranging and listening device if left on the seabed.
-It in case the nature of the seabed and tides were unsuitable, the ASDIC could would be secured to the side of the ship.
+A document from 1952 indicates the Gate vessels were equipped with Type 135 ASDIC, commonly called Harbour Defence ASDIC (HDA).
+This technology was developed by the Royal Navy late in WWI and was first used in 1939.
+The 135 set first entered service in 1942.
+It was a special, sea-bed mounted form of the shipborne ASDIC.
+The US had access to this technology and called their HDA a "Herald" - Harbor Echo Ranging And Listening Device if left on the seabed.
+It cases where the seabed and tides were unsuitable, the ASDIC could would be secured to the side of the ship.

 Contributors and Credits:

 1) Ships of Canada's Naval Forces (1910-2001) by Ken Macpherson and Ron Barrie.
 Vanwell Publishing 2002.

 2) Spud Roscoe <spudroscoe(at)eastlink.ca>]